About H.E. Bates

 HE Bates NPG use this one

-1926: Garnett finds him work in a bookshop in London, but he hates the noise of the city, can’t think or write and is late to work so often he writes a children’s story, The Seekers, for the owner by way of an apology.
+1926: Garnett finds him work in a bookshop in London, but H.E. hates the noise of the city, can’t think or write and is late to work so often that he writes a children’s story, The Seekers, for the owner by way of an apology.

 H.E. by William Roberts Tate Britain

-1929: Day’s End, his first collection of stories, is published and he’s invited to a literary party at Windsor Castle where he stays overnight, but is habitually forgetful and leaves his mackintosh behind (which became a bit of a habit!).
+1929: Day’s End, his first collection of stories, is published and he’s invited to stay with a friend at the Deanery in Windsor Castle where he stays overnight and leaves his mackintosh behind, something that becomes a bit of a habit!

-1930: Goes to Brittany and Paris with Madge, comes home, sells several manuscripts to an American collector and is finally able to put down a mortgage on a house and make plans to marry Madge.
+1930: Goes to Brittany and Paris with Madge, comes home, sells several manuscripts to an American collector and is able, at last, to put down a mortgage on a house and make plans to marry.

 1931: They marry in Rushden on the 31st July...